-Step 1: Stand Like A Powerful Yet Flexible Tree
+Step 1: Stand in a Powerful Yet Flexible Position

 For a position that will carry you through an entire speech, plant both of your feet flat on the floor at roughly hip width, bend your knees slightly, tuck your butt under a little, and draw your shoulder blades gently toward each other.